Cyclone Seroja update

 Imagine being able to bank your excess solar energy in a shared battery...well, that’s what we’re trialling with our PowerBank community battery project.

-We’ve partnered with Synergy to install three community-scale batteries utilising Tesla technology:
+In 2018, we partnered with Synergy to install three community-scale batteries utilising Tesla technology.

 The PowerBank community battery is an Australian-first trial to integrate bulk solar battery storage into the existing grid that also provides customers with a retail storage option.